-Professor of Nursing with focus on Health and Lifestyle.
+Professor of Nursing with focus on Health and Lifestyle, at the School of Health and Welfare.
 Appointed in 2012.

 Ingela Skärsäter's research area focuses on health, lifestyle and support processes in connection with mental illness, and how education and support can affect people's processes and choices in life upon recovery.
 Mental illness does not just affect the person diagnosed but also affects social relationships, which in turn can affect the health of both patients and relatives.
 Ingela Skärsäter's research is conducted at primary, secondary and tertiary level.

 Ingela Skärsäter's ongoing research focuses on identifying the importance of social support in persons with depression, formal and informal support contacts of persons with mental illness, and how family and relatives are affected by mental illness.